Enryun/Common_SwiftUI/README.md

 https://github.com/user-attachments/assets/d3031c2d-6f4c-4f94-bfa7-ae2c3dd3e0ac

-Parameters:
-- `color`: The color of the loading indicator.
-Default is `.blue`.
-- `backgroundColor`: The background color of the loading indicator.
-Default is `.gray`.
-- `lineWidth`: The thickness of the loading indicator's line.
-Default is 5.
-- `loadingSpeed`: The speed at which the loading indicator rotates.
-Default is `.medium`.

 Visibility and Size:
 - Frame Size: Adjust the indicator's frame size with `.frame(width:height:)` modifier to fit various UI spaces.
 - Dynamic Visibility: Manage the visibility using `.opacity()` modifier or `if-else` conditions based on your application's state.
 This helps integrate the indicator seamlessly into your UI or hide it when not needed.